Tampa Bay Rays: 2006–2015: The Rays, Joe Maddon, and first postseason appearances

 For the 2006 season, Sternberg hired Joe Maddon, formerly of the Anaheim Angels, to replace Piniella as manager.
 Sternberg also fired LaMar and most of the front office, replacing him with Andrew Friedman (as Executive Vice President of Baseball Operations).
 Nevertheless, the team continued to struggle for the first two years of Maddon's tenure, finishing 61–101 and 66–96 in 2006 and 2007 season.

 Evan Longoria owns many Rays franchise records, including games played, home runs, RBIs, and WAR.

 The team was rebranded before the 2008 season, abandoning its nickname and green-white color scheme for a new existence as the Tampa Bay Rays.
 Dropping the "Devil", the new Rays name referred to a ray of sunshine (for the Sunshine State of Florida), and the team adopted a navy, Columbia blue and gold color scheme.
 Sternberg finally delivered on his promises to increase the team's payroll, raising it to $43 million (still the lowest payroll in baseball).
 The team, anchored by Crawford, Kazmir, and pitcher James Shields, was bolstered by new additions of pitchers Matt Garza and David Price (a first round draft pick), outfielder Ben Zobrist, and third base prospect Evan Longoria.
 The Rays started the season strongly with their best record in franchise history, and became the first team in modern Major League history (since 1900) to hold the best record in the league through Memorial Day, after having the worst record in the league the year before.
-The Rays briefly fell behind the Boston Red Sox but, with the best home record in Major League Baseball, manage to qualify for at least the AL Wild Card on September 20—the team's first-ever postseason berth.
+The Rays briefly fell behind the Boston Red Sox but, with the best home record in Major League Baseball, managed to qualify for at least the AL Wild Card on September 20—the team's first-ever postseason berth.
 The Rays would ultimately end the season two games above the Red Sox in the AL East, their first divisional title.

 The 2008 American League Division Series was the Rays' first playoff series victory, defeating the Chicago White Sox in 4 games.
 Besting the Red Sox in the American League Championship Series in 7 games, the Rays advanced to the World Series for the first time.
 However, the team's good fortunes came to an end, and they were defeated four games to one by the Philadelphia Phillies.